Master's programme in Railway Engineering

 Railway Engineering at KTH

-Railway Engineering is a two-year master programme.
-The instruction language is entirely English.
-About half of the courses are given by the University of Illinois at Urbana Champaign (UIUC) and KTH respectively.
-The program also includes mobility.
-At least 15 ECTS credits have to be taken on site at the partneruniversity.
-Many courses are taught online by KTH and UIUC specifically for this program.
+About half of the courses are given by the University of Illinois at Urbana Champaign (UIUC) and KTH respectively and the programme includes international mobility.
+At least 15 ECTS credits have to be taken on site at the partner university.
+Many courses are taught online by KTH and UIUC exclusively for this programme.